Kelo/Google-Forms-to-Discord-Extended/README.md

 # Additional Options

-In this section, we will outline the multiple different cosmetic customizations that you can add to your webhook.
+In this section, we will outline the multiple different customizations that you can add to your webhook.
 You can use any combination of the options displayed below.

 ## Forums Support
 With the addition of Discord's new [Forum channels](https://discord.com/blog/forum-channels-space-for-organized-conversation), there is the ability to direct your google form responses into individual threads or the same singular thread!